Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Most dogs suffer from allergic dermatitis to more than one allergen.
 Atopy cannot be cured in the traditional sense of the word.

-However, it can be controlled with medication, diet and lifestyle changes.
+However, it can be controlled with medications, diet, and changes in the pet's lifestyle.
 Fortunately, this disorder is not life-threatening for the dog, but requires constant attention from the owner.

-Allergy in dogs, however, like other types of living organisms, is fraught with a chronic course, which means - periodic exacerbations, developing, it would seem, for no apparent reason.
+Allergies in dogs, however, like other types of living organisms, are fraught with a chronic course, which means periodic exacerbations that develop seemingly for no apparent reason.

 • Labrador